European vehicle registration plate: Electric vehicles

-Several European countries have introduced special registration plates for electric vehicles, such as Hungary and Poland which issue plates with a green background; Germany which adds an E identifier to standard plates; Ireland which has introduced green stripe to the right-hand side of registration plates; Romania which uses green lettering, Norway uses EL, EK, EV, EB, EC, ED, EE, EF, EH, EJ, EN, EP or ER as the first two letters on registration plates, Czech Republic, which uses EL as the first two letters.
+Several European countries have introduced special registration plates for electric vehicles, such as Hungary and Poland which issue plates with a green background; Germany which adds an E identifier to standard plates; Ireland which has introduced a green stripe to the right-hand side of registration plates; Romania which uses green lettering; Norway uses EL, EK, EV, EB, EC, ED, EE, EF, EH, EJ, EN, EP or ER as the first two letters on registration plates; Czech Republic, which uses EL as the first two letters; Bulgaria which uses EA and green lettering.
 Since late 2015 Latvia uses registration plates with blue lettering on white background to identify zero-emission (fully electric or hydrogen-electric hybrid) vehicles.
 In the United Kingdom vehicles with a Zero Emission value are allowed to display a green band on the left hand side of the plate, where the country identifier would usually sit.
 This is optional, and may be blank, or combined with the existing national flag options.
 Other countries such as the Netherlands and Sweden make no special distinctions for electric vehicles.